MhmdSalman18/MenuExplorer/README.md

 # Menu Explorer

 Menu Explorer is a web application that allows users to log in, sign up, and create custom menus by adding different dish names under headings.
-Users can also view and delete their saved menus, as well as convert menus to PDF format.
+Users can also view and delete their saved menus, convert menus to PDF format, and generate QR codes for the PDFs.

 ## Features